 Anyone interested in Glossop's history would be well advised to visit the town to look at the local collection at the Library.
-The Derbyshire Family History Society site has a map of the modern town centre of Glossop which you can access by clicking clicking here.
-The map will display in a new browser window to make it easy for you to return to this page.

 Return to top

 I have already mentioned above The Book of Glossop by Hanmer & Winterbottom (Barracuda Books 1991, ISBN 0 86023 484 3) and The Index of Probate Documents of the Ancient Parish of Glossop by Lee, Clarke & McKenna (Derbyshire FHS, ISBN 0947 964 26 6).
 There are several other publications about the history of Glossop and the surrounding area.
-The ones in my collection (in no particular order other than loose grouping) are:
+Some of the ones in my collection (in no particular order other than loose grouping) are:

 - Glossop - Dale, Manor and Borough; Scott, Smith & Winterbottom (Glossop & District Historical Society 1973, reprinted 1986)

 - The Archive Photographs Series - Longdendale & Glossopdale; Johnson (Chalford Publishing Company 1996, ISBN 0 7524 0659 0)